scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout2.md

 + An agent freely does F if 1) F arises from her internal states and character, and 2) are not forced by external conditions or agents.

 Suppose that I have a very sweet tooth.
 My having a sweet tooth will cause me to eat the cake.
 So that action, my eating the cake, is in some strong sense comes from me and not the outside; it's because of how I am that I ate the cake.
-The compatibilist claims that this is all that is required for an action to be free---it arises from inside of you and is not caused by external pressure.
+The compatibilist claims that this is all that is required for an action to be free---it arises from inside of you, from your personality, and is not caused by external pressure.

-##Objections

-Here are two puzzling features of the compatibilist's view.
-I'll raise a stronger objection below.

-1. Note the distinction between freely *acting* a certain way and freely *choosing* to act a certain way.
-Compatibilists are claiming you act freely when your actions arise from your character.
-You do not freely choose to act.
-But can your actions be free if they you did not freely choose them?

-2. Since the Compatibilist accepts Causal Determinism, they accept that your character is determined by the past.If your character is shaped by circumstances outside your control, are the actions that arise from your character free?

-## Character

-Compatibilists claim that an action is our own just because it arises from our unique personality; if my character makes me eat the cake, then eating the cake, according to the compatibilist, is free.

 Our personality is made up a variety of different traits like honesty, courage, greed, etc. Some people are honest and courageous.
 Some are honest, but cowardly.
-I will first make a few remarks about traits in general.
-I then discuss some evidence that there are no traits whatsoever.

 Traits are complex dispositions to notice, construe, think, desire, and act in characteristic ways.
 To be generous, for instance, is to be disposed to notice occasions for giving, to construe ambiguous social cues charitably, to desire to give people things they want, need, or would appreciate, to deliberate well about what they want, need, or would appreciate, and to act on the basis of such deliberation.

 Character traits are normally characterized with these three claims: